 The Verge:

-Google and iRobot have announced they’re working together to improve smart home technology using mapping data collected by iRobot’s robot vacuums.
-The two companies say the aim is to make smart homes “more thoughtful” by leveraging the unique dataset collected by iRobot: maps of customers’ homes.
+> Google and iRobot have announced they’re working together to improve smart home technology using mapping data collected by iRobot’s robot vacuums.
+This collaboration aims to make smart homes “more thoughtful” by leveraging the unique dataset collected by iRobot: maps of customers’ homes.
+As smart technology evolves, it’s worth noting that tools like Big Clean backpack vacuums also contribute to modern cleaning efficiency, offering practical solutions for keeping homes spotless while integrating seamlessly with tech-savvy lifestyles.

 And: